coffeedev-js/alex-web.dev/README.md

-# digitalinfocard
+# alex-web.dev
-A simple way to hand out cards and bussiness cards.
+A simple way to hand out my contact/ business card.
 100% digital, no waste.